jklemke/docker-bootstrap-express-node/README.md

 A basic express-node.js web site running inside a docker container. www directory on the host machine holds html and js files.

 #### a number of shells scripts are included for docker trial and error testing
-   `docker build -t bootstrap .` to create an image called bootstrap
+   `dbuild.sh` to create an image called bootstrap, using command `docker build -t bootstrap .`

-   `docker run -it -p 8787:8787 -v $(pwd)/www:/home/node/app/www  --name bootstrap001 bootstrap` to run a container called bootstrap001 with a www volume of html and js files from the host system
+   `drun.sh`  to run a container called bootstrap001 with a www volume of html and js files from the host system, using command `docker run -it -p 8787:8787 -v $(pwd)/www:/home/node/app/www  --name bootstrap001 bootstrap`

+   `dbash.sh` to run a bash shell inside the container, using command `docker exec -it bootstrap001 bash`

-   `docker stop bootstrap001` to stop the container
+   `dstop.sh`  to stop the container, using command `docker stop bootstrap001`

+  `dteardown` to remove the container and image using command ``